1024inc/engineering-blog/eng-paths/sr_software_engineer_1.md

 - Proactively identifies problems with requirements (lack of clarity, inconsistencies, technical limitations) for their own work and adjacent work and communicates these issues early to help course-correct

 </td></tr>
-<tr><td>

-Sr Software Engineer 1

-</td></tr>
-<tr><td  markdown="1">

-- Communicates effectively cross functions; can work well with Product, Design, Ops, Finance, Sales, and all other internal stakeholders, as necessary
-- Communicates technical decisions through design docs, PED talks, and Tettra
-- Mentors junior engineers via pairing, design review, and code review.
-- Proactively identifies problems with requirements (lack of clarity, inconsistencies, technical limitations) for their own work and adjacent work and communicates these issues early to help course-correct

-</td></tr>
 </table>